-1. In the Timeline or Xsheet view, select a frame or a range of frames.
+1. In the Timeline or Xsheet view, select the frame where you want to insert frames.

-- 2. Do one of the following: - From the top menu, select Scene > Frame > Add Frames Before Selection or Add Frames After Selection. - In the Xsheet view, right-click and select Frames > Add Frames Before Selection or Add Frames After Selection.

-- Press Ctrl + G (Windows/Linux) or $\mathbb{H}$ + G (macOS) to add frames before the selection, or Ctrl + H to add frames after the selection.
+- 2. Do one of the following: - From the top menu, select Scene > Frames > Add Frames Before Selection or Add Frames After Selection. - In the Xsheet view, right-click and select Frames > Add Frames Before Selection or Add Frames After Selection. - In the Xsheet view toolbar, click the ≣+F Add Frames button to add frames after your selection. - Press Ctrl + G (Windows/Linux) or \mathbb{H} + G (macOS) to add frames before the selection, or Ctrl + H to add frames after the selection.

-The Add Frames dialog box opens.
+The Add Frames dialog box appears.